 No, Aims Community College does not participate in the College Opportunity Fund (COF).

-Contact the Registration and Records Office or the Navigation Station for further information and procedures for updating your address.
+Contact the Registration and Records Office for further information and procedures for updating your address.
 It is advisable to change your address information with the college as soon as you know your new address so that it doesn’t delay information getting to you in a timely manner.

 Addresses can be updated online thru the Myaims student portal.